TEA CEREMONY IN JAPAN

 Readers should note that a tea ceremony usually requires an invitation from the host.
 Tea shops such as Ippodo and tea cafes such as Hamarikyu Gardens that offer tea tasting are not traditional teahouses.
 Read more about historic tea houses in Tokyo and tea gardens in Tokyo.

-When is Japanese tea ceremony held?
+When is a Japanese Tea Ceremony held?

 Japanese tea ceremonies are often performed when guests are invited to someone’s tea room to celebrate seasonal changes and special occasions.
 While the Chinese tea ceremony is usually done during Chinese weddings, the Japanese tea ceremony is held to celebrate the cherry blossom, fall leaves, the tea harvest season, the beginning of the new year, and other occasions.